Overview of Riverside

 Currently, the city is working with Habitat for Humanity in creating single-family homes that will be available to low income families.
 On the city's Housing Authority website, an up-to-date list of affordable Riverside apartments can be found.

 Students of La Sierra University and the University of California, Riverside, will find both on-campus and neighborhood apartments in Riverside.
 The La Sierra neighborhood is a diverse neighborhood full of single-family homes and apartments that are great for students and roommates.
-The neighborhood is home to a variety of retail and dining options.
+This Riverside neighborhood is also home to a variety of retail and dining options.
 On the other side of town, the University of California campus makes up the University neighborhood.
-Nearby neighborhoods - Eastside, Canyon Crest and Hunter Industrial Park - provide off-campus apartments for rent in Riverside to students of all demographics.
+Nearby neighborhoods - Eastside, Canyon Crest and Hunter Industrial Park.